 Alabama also has a mandatory training course on alligator hunting that must be completed online before the state will accept your hunter status.
 The videos with the training course are a worthy watch even if you don't end up hunting Alabama.
 We appreciate the Alabama Department of Conservation and Resources taking the time to put them together.

 Permit numbers are greatly limited in Alabama and depending on where your permit is, the season will vary greatly.
 But hours are always sunset to sunrise.
 The only exception is the highly coveted draw area in the Lake Eufaula zone.
 It allows hunting during both day and night.
 However, it doles out only 20 permits a year.
 For successful applicants in Lake Eufaula, we should note this is the only zone in Alabama with a size limit, and that limit is eight feet.

 Mississippi doesn't dole out a huge number of permits for gator hunting, but there are still some giants to be found there.
 The state only allows snatch hooks, snares, harpoons and bowfishing equipment.
 The use of baited hooks is not legal.

 For dispatching gators, only bangsticks and shotguns are legal.
-In order to hunt gators in Mississippi you will need an alligator hunting license, which costs $25 and a possession permit.
-These permits are $100 for residents and $200 for non-residents.
+To hunt gators in Mississippi you will need an alligator hunting license, which costs $25 and a possession permit.
+These permits cost $200.
 The drawing for these permits happens in mid-summer like many other states.